 - Supports the development of students spiritual, moral, social and cultural understanding

-Alongside the ongoing development of the curriculum, assessment frameworks have also been devised and these can be seen in greater detail in the ‘curriculum, assessment and reporting’ section of the website.
+Alongside the ongoing development of the curriculum, our assessment frameworks also provide the structure for the curriculum and the assessment of this.

 If you require any further information with regard to the curriculum in a year group or subject, please do not hesitate to contact the respective Director of Learning and Teaching and/or the Curriculum Leader for a subject.
 Staff details can be found here.